You probably learned all five of those things separately.

 If we do choose a frame, we can expand u and v in terms of components:

-Beware of the following contrast, which can be a trap for the unwary, as discussed in reference 10:
+Beware of the following contrast, which is a notorious trap for the unwary, as discussed in reference 11:

 where θ is the rapidity with which the particle is moving relative to the frame F. This factor dt/dτ occurs so commonly in relativity that it has a standard symbol, namely γ (“gamma”).
 Obviously γ and θ implicitly depend on how fast the particle is moving relative to the chosen frame F.